 Taken In is a murder mystery novel, set in ‘marvellous Melbourne’ in the 1890s.
 It explores a range of disparate themes, including adoption and fostering issues in Australia at that time, girls’ education, women’s suffrage, Aussie rules football, and the early history of St Kilda.

 Canberra by Night is a short story I wrote for a local Canberra competition.
 It takes a light-hearted look at a couple of peculiarly Canberran myths and obsessions.
-It received a Highly Commended rating.
+It received a Highly Commended rating, and will be included as part of an anthology of Canberra short stories, to be published in 2019.